jakobzhao/geog4572/lectures/lec06/readme.md

 The first parameter is the url of .csv file, or webapi, or webservice which will return csv data.
 The second optional parameter is a conversion function which allows us to change the representation.
 The third optional parameter is a callback function which will be executed once the .csv file/data is loaded.
 It passes parsed data object as a parameter to callback function.

-Lets take a look at how to load the following CSV data stored in a file named "employee.csv".
+Lets take a look at how to load the following CSV data stored in a file named "employees.csv".

 ```csv
 Name, Age